MITx: 6.00.1x Introduction to Computer Science and Programming Using Python

 ),

-any objects that already exist with the same name will be overwritten
+any objects that already exist with the same name will be overwrittenstatements in a module are executed only the first time a module is imported

 statements in a module will only be executed the first time a module is imported in other words when interpreter reaches the import <module_name>